Windows 10 End of Life: Upgrade Paths for Enterprises

 • Security updates and patches

-Machines running Windows 10 will still work, but as time goes on, their risk of security breaches will increase, since Microsoft will no longer provide security updates.
+Machines running Windows 10 may still work today, but as time goes on, their risk of security breaches will increase, since Microsoft no longer provides security updates.

 If you need more time before you upgrade, you can enroll your workstations in Microsoft’s one-year Extended Security Updates program, which costs $30 per device.
-This program provides only critical and important security updates.
+This program will run until October 13, 2026.
+It provides only critical and important security updates.
 It doesn’t provide other updates or technical support.

 What is the adoption rate for Windows 11?

-According to Statcounter, Windows 11 had 43.23% of the Windows desktop market as of May 2025, the last full month reported.
+According to Statcounter, Windows 11 had only 50.68% of the Windows desktop market as of December 2025, the last full month reported.

 Windows 11 - Why upgrade? - Corsica Technologies